THE COLORS OR NOT by THE PORTUGAL WEDDING PHOTOGRAPHER

 It all started like this: in black and white.

-I will not write a word about photography history but, I repeat, it all started in black and white and the world become wondered.
+I will not write a word about photography history but, I repeat, it all started in black and white and the world become a wonder.

 Lay down on a glass plate, in gray tones, the portrait appears for the first time.
 Without the colors, it seems that the world, and people, gain some wonder and magic only achieved with charcoal drawings or engraving pictures.
 But now, through a glass lens to a dark box, it was possible to copy nature with power and fascination as never before.